 The technique of Vipassana is taught at ten-day residential seminars during which participants learn the basics of the method and practice sufficiently to experience its beneficial results.
 No previous experience is required.
 After reviewing the Code of Discipline for Vipassana seminars and checking the seminar schedule, you may apply for a seminar.

-10-day course for new and old students in norwegian and english: monday 31.juli to friday 11.august.
+10-day course for new and old students in norwegian and english: from tuseday 24th of July to friday 3rd of August.

 There also are numerous Centres in other parts of the world, you can check the international website at www.dhamma.org.